-3. If you have not yet done so, remove the mounting rails, mounting hardware, and line jumper cords from the DS4800 shipping box.
+3. If you have not yet done so, remove the mounting rails, mounting hardware, and line jumper cords from the DS4800 shipping box, which is on the bottom of the shipping box beneath the DS4800 chassis.
 Do not remove the DS4800 from the shipping box at this time.